Manuel-Manoury/legalstart-test/README.md

 ### Level 3: Impress us !

 Congratulations if you made it this far !
-If you wish, feel free to do everything you think is interesting / relevant to improve the form : change the UI, improve the UX, implement an i18n mechanism, input masks or whatever you want to showcase :)
+If you wish, feel free to do everything you think is interesting / relevant to improve the form : it can relate to

-## Final note

-During the live technical interview, you will most likely be asked to explain your code, maybe tweak it a little bit, so please pay extra care to make your code readable and easily "browseable" for you to be very efficient during the interview.

- The evaluation of your production will be on the following elements (in no particular order) :
- - following the specs
- - integrating new code in an existing codebase (dealing with historic code)
- - caring for the UX
- - thinking in a product-oriented way
- - structuring your code
+UI, UX, features, file structure, code quality or whatever you want to showcase :)